NikosKl/Simple-RPG-game/README.md

     - You and the enemies take turns attacking
     - Critical hits, weapon damage rolls and shield blocks may occur with weapon equipped
     - If your HP falls below 40% and there is a potion, you'll automatically use it
-    - After each fight, you get to decide if you want to usually a potion manually
+    - After each fight, you get to decide if you want to use a potion manually

 5. Loot & Equipment
 - Enemies may drop on defeat:
     - Potions
     - Main-Hand Weapons
     - Off-hand Weapons
-- If you dont have a weapon equipped it will automatically get equipped, else you can choose to skip
+- If you don't have a weapon equipped it will automatically get equipped, else you can choose to skip

 6. Leveling System
 - Defeating enemies grants EXP